 The structure of ASPP generally follows that of ESPP, the key difference being that the eligible agents are required to pay a subscription price of US\$1 to subscribe for each new share in AIAGL at the end of the vesting period.
-Under the plan, eligible agents of the Branch can purchase ordinary shares of AIAGL with qualified agent contributions and AIAGL will award one matching restricted stock subscription unit to them at the end of the vesting period for each two shares purchased through qualified agent contributions (agent contribution shares).
+Under the plan, eligible agents of the Branch can purchase ordinary shares of AIAGL with qualified agent contributions and AIAGL will award one matching restricted stock subscription unit to them at the end of the vesting period for each two shares purchased through the qualified agent contributions (agent contribution shares).
 Each restricted stock subscription unit entitles eligible agents to subscribe for one new share of AIAGL.
 Agent contribution shares are purchased from the open market.
 During the vesting period, the eligible agents must hold the contribution shares purchased during the plan cycle and maintain their agent contracts with the AIAGL.

-The level of qualified agent contribution is subject to a maximum of HK\$150,000 (2022: HK\$150,000) per annum.
-For the financial year ended 31 December 2023, eligible agents paid B\$114,363 (2022: B\$143,598) to purchase 8,797 (2022: 10,614) ordinary shares of AIAGL.
+The granted matching restricted stock subscription units are expected to be settled in equity of AIAGL.
+The level of qualified agent contribution is subject to a maximum of HK\$150,000 (2023: HK\$150,000) per annum.
+For the financial year ended 31 December 2024, eligible agents paid B\$101,902 (2023: B\$114,363) to purchase 10,156 (2023: 8,797) ordinary shares of AIAGL.